 - must be certified, but do not need a license.

-Steps to certification
+Steps to Certification

 Applying pesticides in Indian country:

-In addition to state certification and licensing, you need federal certification from the U.S. Environmental Proection Agency to apply restricted-use pesticides in "Indian country," defined as reservations and property owned by tribes.
+In addition to state certification and licensing, you need federal certification from the U.S. Environmental Protection Agency (EPA) to apply restricted-use pesticides in Indian country.
 After receiving certification in a Wisconsin category, you must apply to the EPA for certification, which will be based on the Wisconsin category.

 EPA information and application form for Indian country certification

 <<Back to certification and licensing main page